Retire in Italy: full guide

 Get ready for la dolce vita with our guide on retiring in Italy.

 Whether you prefer high fashion and fast cars, or history and culture, life in Italy can certainly be appealing.
-The combination of a high standard of living, thriving cities and a mediterranean lifestyle attracts many foreigners who come to Italy to live, work and play.
+The combination of a high standard of living, thriving cities and a Mediterranean lifestyle attracts many foreigners who come to Italy to live, work and play.

 It's worth noting that Italy uses a quota system for visas for most occupations.
-This means that you can only be offered a working visa if you fulfil all the relevant criteria, and the quota hasn’t already been hit by the time your application is processed.
+This means that you can only be offered a working visa if you fulfill all the relevant criteria, and the quota hasn’t already been hit by the time your application is processed.

 To get an Italian work visa you must first secure a job.
 This is because your employer completes most of the work visa application process on your behalf.

 More useful information can be found at the European Commission mobility portal, EURES, and the EU Immigration Portal.

 If you’re wondering how to work in Italy, the good news is that there are lots of different visa types to match most of the common jobs in Italy for US citizens.